BOOKS & ESSAYS

 In the early 1970s, a quiet, two-hundred-year-old Ohio village called New Burlington was forcibly abandoned to allow the construction of a dam.
 John Baskin moved into an abandoned farmhouse and lived in New Burlington for its final year, commemorating and recording its residents’ funny and heartbreaking stories.
 The result is one of the most unique

-histories ever written about rural America.
+and beautiful histories ever written about rural America.

 In Praise